willardshikami/jekyll-now/_posts/2016-06-10-chrome-developer-tools.md

 title: Chrome Developer Tools
 ---

 The Chrome Developer Tools (DevTools for short), are a set of web authoring and debugging tools built into Google Chrome.
-The DevTools provide web developers deep access into the internals of the browser and their web application.
+The DevTools provide web developers deep access into the internals of the browser and their web application.<br />
 Use the DevTools to efficiently track down layout issues, set JavaScript breakpoints, and get insights for code optimization. <br />
 **Accessing the DevTools**<br />
 To access the DevTools, open a web page or web app in Google Chrome.
 Either:<br />
 1. Select the Chrome menu  at the top-right of your browser window, then select Tools > Developer Tools. <br />